Gardner Lake

-Gardner Lake is a natural lake lying at the junction of the towns of Salem, Montville, and Bozrah, Connecticut.
+Gardner Lake is a natural lake lying at the junction of the towns of Salem, Montville and Bozrah in the U.S. state of Connecticut.
 Named after the Gardner family who owned a large portion of the surrounding land, the 529 acre lake has been expanded in size with the construction of a 168 ft earthen dam.
 The dam raises the water level up 4 ft to an average depth of 14 ft.
 The area surrounding Gardner Lake has dozens of private homes, four campgrounds and a marina.
-Three state parks are located around the lake: Minnie Island State Park, Hopemead State Park, and Gardner Lake State Park.
+Three state parks are located around the lake: Minnie Island State Park, Hopemead State Park and Gardner Lake State Park.

 History

 Gardner Lake is a natural lake and is named for the Gardner family which owned a large portion of the surrounding area, but the history of the lake itself is more identified as the site of "an extremely public miscalculation".
-Thomas LeCount, a grocer from Niantic, Connecticut, wanted to move his two-story summer house from the south side of the lake to the east side of the lake, but believed that moving the house conventionally would be inefficient.
+Thomas LeCount, a grocer from Niantic, Connecticut, wanted to move his two-story summer house from the south side to the east side of the lake, but believed that moving the house conventionally would be inefficient.
 LeCount raised up his fully furnished house and placed it on sleds and waited until February 1895 when the lake was frozen.
 After moving the house about 300 ft off the south shore, the house slid sideways into a snowbank.
-The ice cracked as LeCount attempted to pull the house back, before abandoning the work at nightfall.
+The ice cracked as he attempted to pull it back, before he abandoned the work at nightfall.
 That night, the mill operators utilized some of the lake's water for power and made a gap between the ice and surface of the water, causing the house to crack through the ice and pitch over.
 LeCount's summer home remained in this position until the spring thaw where it came to rest in 15 ft of water with the second story and attic positioned above the water like a small lighthouse.
-For years, the house was the subject of children who fished off it in summer and ice skated through the house in the winter, but an enduring tale told by fishermen is that the house's piano could be heard playing on quiet nights.
+For years, the house was the preserve of children who fished from it in summer and ice skated through it in the winter, but an enduring tale told by fishermen is that its piano could be heard playing on quiet nights.

 By 2005, the house was mostly rotted away.